What is an employment agreement?

 As an employer, can I make changes to my workers’ employment agreements without consulting them?

-No. As an employer you can’t change the terms of the employment agreement without agreement from your employees.
-Any proposed change to an employment agreement requires agreement between you and your employee (if there is a collective agreement, you would need to negotiate with the union).
+No. An employer can’t change the terms of the employment agreement without agreement from the employee.
+If your employees are under a collective employment agreement, you would need to negotiate with the union about making changes.

 Can I get free legal advice about my employment agreement?

 Your local CAB can link you up with free legal advice in your local community.
-Some bureaux hold legal clinics where you can get free legal advice from a qualified lawyer.
-You can also telephone the Ministry of Business, Innovation and Employment's (MBIE) Workplace Contact Centre on 0800 209 020.
+Some CABs hold legal clinics where you can get free legal advice from a qualified lawyer.

 What are my rights as a casual employee?